angelol/privEOS/README.md

 ## Firewall Configuration
 The privEOS software itself only listens on localhost, so there is no danger that services could inadvertently be exposed to the outside.
 Other services like MongoDB are configured to only listen on localhost as well by default.

 If you are using a firewall, please make sure that it allows stateful connections from the server to the outside.

-Additionally, the following ports need to be reachable from the outside:
+For the main privEOS Server, you need to open these ports:
 * `22` or your custom OpenSSH port if you use non-standard port
 * `80` We are running an SSL-only service, however the Let's Encrypt cronjob which automatically renews the certificate needs this port.
 * `443` This is the standard SSL port that Nginx is listening on.
-* `4001` We recommend opening this up for IPFS so other Swarm nodes can connect to us.
-This also makes our setup future-proof as there are ideas to build a private IPFS subnet consisting of privEOS nodes.

-## Add Watchdog Permission

-When a new node `regnode`s with privEOS, it is not active by default.
-It first has to be approved by a minimum number of peers.
-Every node runs the watchdog daemon for this purpose.
-It checks the status of new nodes, and if everything is okay, approves it by calling the `priveosrules:peerappr` action.
-Once a minimum number of peers have approved a certain node, it is activated.
-This is to make sure that only functional nodes can be activated.

-The same process happens with currently active nodes.
-The watchdog regularly checks the status of all active nodes.
-If a node is offline or has a problem, the watchdog calls the `priveosrules:peerdisappr` action.
-Once a threshold amount of peer nodes have disapproved a node, it is being deactivated by the smart contract.

-That's why every node needs to be able to call the actions `priveosrules:peerappr` and `priveosrules:peerdisappr` non-interactively.
-For this purpose, we create a custom permission that is linked to these actions.

-Please generate a new, dedicated public/private keypair for this purpose and then create your custom permission like this:

-    cleos set account permission YOUR_EOS_ACCOUNT watchdog YOUR_NEW_DEDICATED_PUBLIC_KEY active cleos set action permission YOUR_EOS_ACCOUNT priveosrules peerappr watchdog cleos set action permission YOUR_EOS_ACCOUNT priveosrules peerdisappr watchdog

-This new permission named `watchdog` can only be used to call the above actions and nothing else, so it is safe to store this private key on the server.

-This needs to be repeated for every chain.
+On the IPFS server:
+* `22` or your custom OpenSSH port if you use non-standard port
+* `4001` This is the port used by the IPFS Swarm protocol.
+* `5001` For the IPFS HTTP API.
+You may restrict access to this API to the API of your main server as only the privEOS main server will need to connect.

 ## Registering your Node
 Once your node is all set up, you can call ```priveosrules:regnode```, it's the privEOS equivalent of ```eosio:regproduce``` 🙂